 Be mindful of your posture and seating position.
-If you start to feel fatigue, move around and change your position – where you can.
-There are a lot of great tips online on how to modify your home workstation to avoid fatigue, discomfort, neck and back pain and possible RSI.
+If you start to feel fatigued, move around and change your position – where you can.
+There are a lot of great tips online on how to modify your home workstation to avoid fatigue, discomfort, neck and, back pain and possible RSI.

 Take 5 minutes out to research online and see what you can do to adjust your home workstation to be accessible and comfortable.

 Not working in the office means you don’t hear or are part of any work conversations.
 This could be a good thing as work conversations can sometimes be distracting when you need to focus, but background noise can also bring focus.
 Total silence can be a negative distraction.

 Background noise at home is helpful to get into a calm mindset.
 It blocks out home and outside noises that you are unfamiliar with and keeps you connected with the outside world.
 The tempo of the music can also be beneficial if you need to get a tight deadline out and the added benefit is you don’t need your work colleagues’ permission (just the others who may also be in the house).

 Set Expectations and Boundaries